KabeloMalaka/Travel-Planning-App/README.md

 This project is a full-stack travel planning application featuring:

 - **Backend:** Node.js/TypeScript with a GraphQL API for city suggestions, weather forecasts, and activity recommendations.
-- **Frontend:** React app that interacts with the backend via GraphQL to provide a seamless travel planning experience.
+- **Frontend:** React app that interacts with the backend via GraphQL.

-Below are instructions to run both the backend and frontend locally, as well as information about the included demo video.
+Below are instructions to run both the backend and frontend locally, as well as a demo video.

 ## How to Run